 Heather Boon is a graduate (9T1) of the BScPhm program at the Faculty of Pharmacy, University of Toronto; she completed her PhD at the University of Toronto in 1996.
 After completing a post-doctoral fellowship at Western University, she returned to U of T, first working in the Faculty of Medicine from 1998 to 2000.
 In 2001 she returned to the Leslie Dan Faculty of Pharmacy where her primary research interests are the safety and efficacy of natural health products as well as complementary/alternative medicine regulation and policy issues.
-She is a Full Professor at the Faculty and has served as the Associate Dean for Graduate Education.
-She is currently the Dean for the Faculty.
+She is a Full Professor at the Faculty from 2013 to 2014 and Dean from 2014 to 2018.
 The Dr. Heather Boon Scholarship is awarded to the student with the highest overall standing in Health Systems I (PHM110H1) and Social and Behavioural Health (PHM114H1).